Then & Now: Direct Mutual Funds get even more attractive!

 A mere 20 basis point change in TER can earn you over INR 5 lakh more over a period of 20 years!

 The expense ratio of Direct Plan is always lesser than Regular Plan for the same mutual fund scheme.
-By investing in Direct Plan of mutual fund schemes you can make sure that you keep earning more on your investment!
+By switching from Regular Plans to Direct Plan of mutual fund schemes you can make sure that you keep earning more on your investment!

 Think Mutual Funds, Think Direct, Think Paytm Money!